AWS Solution Architect Certification Training ...

 IoT applications promise to bring immense value into our lives.
 With newer wireless networks, superior sensors and revolutionary computing capabilities, the Internet of Things could be the next frontier in the race for its share of the wallet.
+IoT applications are expected to equip billions of everyday objects with connectivity and intelligence.
+It is already being deployed extensively, the outline of the article is as follows:

 Don’t think so?
 Well, here’s a thought.